You may be experiencing some of the following leadership challenges:

 Often the last person to realize they’re lacking in EQ or leadership competencies is the ineffectual person.
 They may think they’re doing ok, yet their lack of knowledge or training can wreak havoc on the team’s performance.
 They either don’t notice or resist feedback.
 You’re tempted to fire this person if they don’t change soon.

-This kind of person can show up as over-talkative and controlling in meetings and conversations.
-They interrupt, don’t listen well, and get into arguments.
+The over-talkative and/or over-controlling person can be very disruptive in a collaborative setting.
+They may interrupt, not listen well and get into arguments.
 Worse, they can be so abrasive that they upset their co-workers, seriously damaging productivity.

 Managers who were once top performers are having problems.
 It might have been triggered by a personal setback, but the return to performance hasn’t happened yet and it’s having a negative impact.